Deterring incidents with audio talk down

 Network audio is an invaluable tool for security solutions; it can be used both with pre-recorded messages triggered by analytics in a camera or with live messaging to a monitored scene.
 Deterring incidents and theft not only creates a safer environment, it can also provide a lot of savings.
 These additional benefits include reducing damages and loss of goods, cutting back on the administration associated with incidents, reducing insurance premiums and lowering legal costs.

-Here are just a few incidents where network audio has been used to help with deterring incidents at the forefront.
+Here are just a few incidents where network audio talk down has been used to help with deterring incidents at the forefront.

 Deterring intruders at a car dealer